davidedc/Minimal-2D-Js-Software-Renderer/tests/High-Level-SW-Renderer-Tests-Overview.md

 ## High-Level Tests: Overview

+Historically, this project was previously tested with three different types of tests

+* "low level tests" (run at high-level-tests.html, or without a browser, via the node harness): these bypassed the CrispSwContext and directly tested the visual appearance of shapes as drawn by low level sw rendering routines - comparing it with the result of HTML5Canvas.
+These low level routines would know nothing about clipping and nothing about transformations for example - they would just draw things at some coordinates.
+These tests were also handy because the project started from these primitives, so there was no CrispSwContext to lean on.
+* "organic tests" (run at crisp-sw-canvas-tests.html): these were introduced later and indeed used CrispSwContext.
+They allowed to use invocations similar to HTML5Canvas ones and allowed to compare with HTML5Canvas.
+One could test clipping and transformations this way.
+* "performance tests" (run at performance-tests-legacy.html): these used CrispSwContext and focused on drawing an increasing number of primitives over time, until the frame budget was exhausted.
+The same would be done using a standard HTML5Canvas, and a comparison is made.

+This worked well, however this entailed three sets of tests and hence would be expensive to maintain.
+So I decided to side-step the isolated testing of the low level rendering primitives (i.e. abandoning the low level tests), as these could be indirectly tested by using CrispSwContext anyways, and focus on a single type of tests called "high level tests" which would contain one test definition that comprised both a way to visually test things, and also a loop to draw increasingly many instances of the test, and hence they would work as performance tests too.

-The primary goal of these tests is to **verify the correctness and visual fidelity** of the custom JavaScript software renderer (`CrispSwContext` interacting with `SWRenderer*` classes) by comparing its output directly against the browser's native HTML5 Canvas API (`CanvasRenderingContext2D`).
+So, all in all there are two goals of these tests is

+1. to **verify the correctness and visual fidelity** of the custom JavaScript software renderer (`CrispSwContext` interacting with `SWRenderer*` classes) by comparing its output directly against the browser's native HTML5 Canvas API (`CanvasRenderingContext2D`).
 Unlike the "Low-Level SW Renderer Tests," these tests define scenes using **higher-level, Canvas API-like function calls** (e.g., `ctx.fillRect`, `ctx.strokeLine`) rather than creating abstract shape objects.
    The focus is often on scenarios where pixel-perfect alignment and crisp rendering are critical, such as axis-aligned shapes, 1px lines, and specific coordinate positioning (e.g., centered on physical pixels vs. between physical pixels).

-The tests run in the browser via `tests/browser-tests/high-level-tests.html`.
+   These tests run in the browser via `tests/browser-tests/high-level-tests.html`, or without a browser, via the node harness.
+2. to also do **performance tests**.
+These work off the same code, they usually just repeat the drawing of the base case multiple times.
+These can be run at performance-tests.html.

 ## How the Tests Work